 There are billions of webpages on the internet.
-Thank you for looking at mine.
+Thank you for clicking on mine.

 Petrol Pump ConspiracyDate: January 2016Inanimate objects often conspire against me.
 I will never forget my first forced use of pay-at-pump technology at an Asda just outside Stoke-on-Trent on a cold and lonely night.
 This was the worst possible outcome.
 I can't even cope with the TV on an odd number.